sandeep4055/Tensorflow/transfer_learning/readme.md

 Implementing fine-tuning using TensorFlow and pretrained models involves two main steps: loading the pretrained model and modifying it for fine-tuning, and then training the modified model with the target dataset.
 Here's a step-by-step guide:

-Step 1: Load the Pretrained Model
+Step 1: Load the Pretrained Model.
-Step 2: Modify the Pretrained Model for fine tuning Step 3: Train the Modified Model
+Step 2: Modify the Pretrained Model for fine tuning.
+Step 3: Train the Modified Model.

 ```python
 import tensorflow as tf